American Committee for the Defense of British Homes: British response

 There were also concerns that the scheme would provide a propaganda benefit for the Germans, who could portray the British as desperate.
 W.J.
 Haslet of the war cabinet's Central Office for North American Supplies regarded the scheme as a "MAP racket" advertised to the American public on false pretences.
-General Alan Brooke accused Beaverbook of being an "evil genius" planning to turn the MAP Home Guard into his own private army.
+General Alan Brooke accused Beaverbrook of being an "evil genius" planning to turn the MAP Home Guard into his own private army.
 Sir Anthony Eden, as Secretary of State for War, reminded Beaverbrook that the Home Guard were within his department's responsibility.
 He was rebuffed when he suggested the MAP keep the rifles and the War Office take the more militarily useful revolvers and binoculars, which were also being requested.
 The more pressing military need was for military weapons for the British Army, machine guns and anti-tank weapons which could only be met by government orders.
 As the practical benefit of the campaign was limited, it was grudgingly allowed to continue by the British government in the hope that it would encourage American support at governmental level, including for the Lend-Lease acts.

 A Citizen's Defence Committee (CDC) had been formed in Britain in July, after the initial CDAAA correspondence, co-ordinate reception of the weapons.
-It was led by newspaper magnate Edward George Warris Hulton and members included Virginia Cherrill, Countress of Jersey, Home Guard supporter Tom Wintringham, the writer J. B. Priestley, the Liberal peer David Davies, 1st Baron Davies and the former journalist Henry Wickham Steed.
+It was led by newspaper magnate Edward George Warris Hulton and members included Virginia Cherrill, Countess of Jersey, Home Guard supporter Tom Wintringham, the writer J. B. Priestley, the Liberal peer David Davies, 1st Baron Davies and the former journalist Henry Wickham Steed.
 Macneil had hoped to create a committee staffed with his Scottish acquaintances but the early creation of the CDC thwarted this.
 Macneil's relations with the CDC remained tense throughout the campaign.
 The Cabinet Office was concerned about Hulton's enthusiasm for arming civilians and worried he might use the Picture Post to publicise his campaign and break the agreement with the State Department.
 Hulton was persuaded to stand aside in favour of Steed by mid-September.
 Though Hulton remained on the committee he and Wintringham, who held similar views, appear to have played little active part thereafter.